 “Boys, remember my rule about leaving disputes out of the dining room.
 You can discuss these plans later.
 Tell us about your meetings today, Tim.”
 Apparently I have been too busy enjoying the back and forth without participating.

 “We met with Marty and convinced him to share the film with Andy.
 We told Andy that Paul Morrissey is not the right director.
 Then we had to get Marty to want to work with an artist.
-He agreed but getting someone from the Bronx to work with someone from the West Village is worse than arranging a truce in Israel.”
+He agreed but getting someone from Queens to work with someone from the West Village is worse than arranging a truce in Israel.”

 “Then we went to the Temple Emanu-el homeless shelter.
 We realize that there are serious flaws in the Jace’s Place model.
 We need Father Frank here.
 Can you call him?”
 Jack adds.